ggmanugg/energyair_bot/README.md

-# UPDATE: Energy Air 2021 Game Bot
+# Energy Air 2021 Game Bot with reCAPTCHA bypass

 Use the Tampermonkey Addon for Google Chrome: https://tampermonkey.net/